Gilles Perron

-Gilles A. Perron (born December 10, 1940 in Évain, Quebec) is a Canadian politician.
+Gilles A. Perron (December 10, 1940 – June 11, 2024) was a Canadian politician.

 Perron was a Bloc Québécois Member of the House of Commons of Canada first elected to the House in the Canadian federal election of 1997 from the riding of Saint-Eustache—Sainte-Thérèse.
 He was re-elected in the Canadian federal elections of 2000 and 2004 from the riding of Rivière-des-Mille-Îles.
 Perron acted, at various times, as the Bloc's critic of Veterans Affairs, Public Service Renewal and National Revenue.
-He is a former political advisor and technician.
+He was also a political advisor and technician.
+Perron died on June 11, 2024, at the age of 83.